 Under Reset this PC, click or tap Get Started, and use the Keep my files option.

 A warning will be displayed; a second may appear if you have upgraded to Windows 10 from a previous version and informs you that resetting will prevent you from undoing the upgrade.
-If you’re happy, proceed with the Reset.

-Reset Windows 10
+How to Reset Windows 10 to Factory Settings

 The “nuclear option” when it comes to getting Windows 10 back to its best is to reset it, much as you would a smartphone or tablet.
 This action restores the operating system to the “factory settings,” leaving it seemingly as new.